ademghorbel/ForcastingPVProduction/AI_RECOMMENDATION_GUIDE.md

 ## Overview

-Your Voltwise Solar Dashboard now includes an **AI-powered Energy Recommendation Agent** that uses Google's Gemini API with persona prompting to provide expert battery management recommendations.
+Your Voltwise Solar Dashboard now includes an **AI-powered Energy Recommendation Agent** that uses OpenRouter.ai with persona prompting to provide expert battery management recommendations.

 ## What's New